shawn-dsz/shawn-dsz/README.md

 ### Hi there 👋

-I'm a Principal Front End Engineer with my ♥ in Design Sytems, Contineous Integration, Isomorphic React apps & Cypress.
+I'm a Principal Front End Engineer with my ♥ in Design Sytems, continuous Integration, Isomorphic React apps & Cypress.

 - 🔭 I’m currently working on making it easier to bring declious bites to you.